Case Study: Data Gathering and Implementation

 Section 2: Challenges

-2.1 Unclear Measurement Goals There was a blanket yearly Cost per Acquisition Goal that was established based on internal revenue models that the client had to hit in terms of keeping the business profitable.
-There was no further delineation in terms of how that relates to the longevity of audience retention, to the nuances of marketing channels and fluctuations of performance therein, and to various aspects of the sales funnel like visits, article viewership and seasonal news cycles.
-2.2 “Always on” Multiple Marketing Channels & single DMA Due to the publishing firm being a popular brand and a product that is relevant year-round, the marketing mix needs to be comprehensive, to stay top of mind for the consumer.
-This meant that the media buy stayed active across multiple digital channels, all year round, limiting opportunities to test individual channels separately and gain insights that are channel specific.
+2.1 Unsophisticated Measurement Goals There was a blanket yearly Cost per Acquisition Goal that was established based on internal revenue models that client had to hit in terms of keeping the business profitable.
+There was no further delineation in terms of how that relates to the longevity of audience retention, to the nuances of marketing channels and fluctuations of performance therein, and to different aspects of the sales funnel like visits, article viewership and seasonal news cycles.
+2.2 “Always on” Multiple Marketing Channels & single DMA Due to the Los Angeles Times being a popular brand and a product that is relevant year-round, the marketing mix needs to be comprehensive, to stay top of mind for the consumer.
+This meant that the media buy stayed active across multiple digital channels, all year round, limiting our opportunities to test individual channels separately and gain insights that are channel-specific.
 This point needs to be highlighted because the need for sophisticated data analytics arises if there is a problem that can’t be solved by controlling external parameters.
 Without the “always on” and “single DMA” constraints, we could run a test and know whether one channel is profitable or not, run longitudinal tests and make scientific observations for the same.
-But we did not and do not have those options in this case.
+But we didn’t and don’t have those options in this case.
 Additionally, even if we could run those tests to determine individual channel profitability, we still wouldn’t be able to predict what would happen if they were in market on all channels together.
 The constraints disallowed us to easily see how channels interact with each other.
 2.3 Data Fragmentation: The client faced challenges due to fragmented customer data across various internal systems, making it difficult to gain a comprehensive view of the overall impact of KPIs on yearly measurement goals.
 The one single goal, mentioned in 2.1, which is a yearly acquisition goal, translated into yearly cost per acquisition but KPIs collected in a marketing sales funnel are numerous – Impressions, Clicks, Visits, Google Trends Index and platform-attributed acquisitions to client reported growth in acquisitions.
 There was no clear insight into how these different KPIs were related to each other.
-Qualitatively they did know the sales funnel but pragmatically they did not know how each of the KPIs affected the bottom line.
+Qualitatively they did know the sales funnel but pragmatically they didn’t know how each of the KPIs affected the bottom line.

 Section 3: Solutions